nikvoronin/Xm4Battery/README.md

 ### Headphones Battery Level

-Can get actual battery level if connected or last known one (if not connected).
+Can get actual battery level if headphones are connected or the last known level (headphones are not connected).

 ```csharp
 int level = _xm4.BatteryLevel;